 Farm Kitchen,s of the 19th Century

-“The Finished Work”
+“The Finished Farm Kitchen Works”

-In this case my client had only an old Hutch unit as shown in the drawing below.
-The 6″crown mould was partially missing and the pie shelf appeared to have been cut off to accommodate the solo use of the hutch.
-The original base unit had gone astray in its nomadic past.
+In this case my client had only an old Hutch unit with no doors.
+Missing was part of the 6 inch crown mold.
+It appeared someone had cut off the pie shelf to accommodate the solo use of the hutch while the original base had gone astray.
 My client had found the old painted hutch without a base and no doors.
-It was a rather unusual twist of luck when some years later she found the original doors in an antique shop.
-We know they where the original doors as the hinges where still attached to the doors and lined up perfectly with the hinge mortise in the hutch.
+In a rather unusual twist of luck, some years later she found the original doors in an antique shop.
+The original hinges attached to the doors and lined up perfectly with the hinge mortise in the hutch.
 At this point the restoration of the existing pieces and the making of a new base cabinet where inspired.

-Composite Elevation: Existing & New
+Composite Elevation; Existing & New

 The design reflects a 19th century Germanic influence widely employed as far back as 18th century Pennsylvania.
 This influence entered Upper Canada by way of the Niagara Peninsula with large communities settling the Waterloo and surrounding counties.

-Elevation: Reproduction Farm Kitchen
+Elevation Reproduction Farm Kitchen

-Farmers feed us all.
-Love em!
+Farmers Feed us all so Love em!